magyarmelinda/DE-IK-MI-futoshiki-game/README.md

 ## Info
 A Java program designed to solve the Futoshiki game using AI.
-It was created as an assignment for the "The Basics of Artificial Intelligence" course at the University of Debrecen.
+It was created as an assignment for the 'Basics of Artificial Intelligence' course at the University of Debrecen.

-This is a reqursive solution that works for 4x4 tables with predefined values provided by the user.
+This is a reqursive solution that works for 4x4 grids with predefined values provided by the user.